StillAbeginnerr/StillAbeginnerr/README.md

 - English : Near Fluency
 - Japanese : Conversational ( Soon will be JLPT N3 Passed )
 - Hindi : Native
-- Hoping to be multi-linguistic in a span of few years.
+- Hoping to be multi-linguistic in a span of few years by 2026.

 ### My Tech-Stack: